 WEAKNESS: A HOST cleaning has limited ability, only cleaning the surface of your carpet.
 With severe soil or urine deposits, this method may not be the most effective choice.
 Additionally, poor vacuuming can leave some of the compound (sawdust) in your carpet.

 This method of cleaning is mainly used for low pile, commercial grade carpet.
 First, the carpet is pre-treated with an encapsulating cleaning solution.
 Then a special machine is used to agitate the cleaning solution into the carpet fibers.
 As the cleaning solution dries, it forms a crystal that encapsulates (or traps) the soil deposits, which are then removed with regular vacuuming.
 This product may continue to work following the initial cleaning.
 Any remaining cleaning solution will continue to trap soil.
 This type of carpet cleaning is best for commercial carpet, which should be vacuumed on a regular and frequent basis.
+We recommend hiring professional carpet cleaners to handle any type of commercial carpet cleaning job.

 STRENGTH: This type of carpet cleaning has a fast dry time, which allows less down-time for business operations.